Naved Anjum

-Naved Anjum (born July 27, 1963 in Lahore, Punjab) is a former Pakistani cricketer who played in 2 Tests and 13 ODIs from 1984 to 1992.
+Naved Anjum (born 27 July 1963) is a former Pakistani cricketer who played in two Test matches and 13 One Day Internationals from 1984 to 1992.
 After he left international cricket, he started a job with the Pakistan Cricket Board.
 He coached the United Arab Emirates at the 2001 ICC Trophy in Canada.
 He has also worked as the head coach of the Faisalabad regional team, the Faisalabad Wolves franchise, and Multan.